strusoft/femdesign-api/README.md

 ## Contributing

 ## Versioning
+Future versioning will be using the following structure: major.minor.patch.

 ## Authors
 The FEM-Design API repository is developed and maintained by StruSoft.
 The main developers are: